MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

         direction TB
         6(Park and stop spindle)
         7{Is next tool a probe?}
-        8{Is touch probe feature enabled?}
+        8{Is Touch Probe feature enabled?}
         9(Prompt insertion of touch probe)
         10(Wait for operator activation of touch probe) 11(Prompt insertion of tool with description)